lynnvdbroecke/Agile-Prototyping/Assignment 2.md

 +	Timeline: Research and development of climate-adaptive materials should commence during the initial planning phase and continue over the long term.

 2. Long-Term Durability (Needed Immediately)
-+	Feature: Design for extended durability with materials and construction methods that reduce wear and tear, minimize maintenance, and promote long-term use.
++	Feature: Design for extended durability with materials and construction methods that reduce wear and tear, minimize maintenance and promote long-term use.
 +	Timeline: Long-term durability considerations should guide architectural and engineering decisions from the beginning of the project.

 3. Innovative Technology Integration (Development Ongoing)
 +	Feature: Integration of advanced robotics for construction and maintenance, augmented reality systems for visitor experiences, and autonomous drones for monitoring and maintenance.
-+	Timeline: While some of these technologies may be available in the short term, their ongoing development and integration will be a continuous process throughout the pavilion's lifecycle.
++	Timeline: While some of these technologies may be available in the short term, their ongoing development and integration will continue throughout the pavilion's lifecycle.

 4. Stricter Eco-Friendly Manufacturing Standards (Development Ongoing)
-+	Feature: Implementation of stricter eco-friendly manufacturing standards for materials, emphasizing reduced energy consumption and lower carbon emissions during production.
++	Feature: Implementing stricter eco-friendly manufacturing standards for materials, emphasizing reduced energy consumption and lower carbon emissions during production.
-+	Timeline: The development and adoption of eco-friendly manufacturing standards should be an ongoing effort in collaboration with material suppliers.
++	Timeline: Developing and adopting eco-friendly manufacturing standards should be an ongoing effort in collaboration with material suppliers.

 **Associated Feature Development Plan (AFDP)**